Chapter 8 Advising Travelers with Specific Needs

 Newly Arrived Immigrants & Refugees

-Table 8-07.
-Top 10 countries of birth for newly arriving immigrants, fiscal year 2012
+Table 8-08.
+Top 10 countries of birth for newly arriving refugees and immigrants (from overseas locations), fiscal year 2014

 BEFORE ARRIVAL IN THE UNITED STATES